kostin-kirill/devops-interview-task/README.md

 * Make the service resilient in 2 availability zones.
 * Run Nginx inside a Docker container or Kubernetes cluster.
 * Use the healthcheck script to start Nginx if it is not running.
+* Create DNS zone in Azure subscription with name devopstest(%randomnumber%).group
+* Issue Let's encrypt certiface for devopstest(%randomnumber%).group and www.devopstest(%randomnumber%).group and apply to webserver.

         For example, you might decide to modify the script to SSH in to the instances and start if needed.
         Alternatively you might configure a process manager to use the script on the hosts themselves, such as supervisord or systemd.

 # Questions

+#### Can I use Google?

+Yes

 #### What scripting languages can I use?